 Strength training during weight loss: the simple plan people skip

-Use this post to give readers a simple two-day strength framework that supports function and protein planning without turning into gym-bro advice.
+A simple two-day strength framework that supports function and protein planning — without the gym-bro advice.

 Why strength work belongs in the plan